CrossRealms/Splunk-App-Auto-Update-MaxMind-Database/README.md

 Splunk App that auto updates the max-mind database (used for `iplocation` command)

 Note:- Do not use App version 2.0.0 and above for Splunk version below 9.0.0.
+- Do not use App version 4.2.0 and above for Splunk version below 10.4.0.

 ### Download from Splunkbase